 Set on a straight (and decidedly abstract) stretch of computer-generated road, Vector Highway is a traditional arcade score chaser where the aim is to survive as long as possible.
 Featuring 16 looping sectors that contain a car with badly maintained tyres, exciting bonus rounds, unexpected surprises and a satnav having an existential crisis; Vector Highway is aims to provide all of the fun of a traditional arcade game without the need for a bag of 50ps or the risk of an invasion by puffy jackets.

 So what’s the catch?
 There is none!
 Built for the web, Vector Highway is completely browser based and can be played without downloading anything onto your machine.
-Go give it a try over on Kongregate (where you can register to post high scores and the like) or via my itch.io account here:
+Go give it a try over on Itch.io here:

 If you like the soundtrack – which was built for traditional arcade sound hardware and written to evoke the experience of drifting between radio stations on a road trip – it is available for stream/download: here